YunRuiHuang/ICSI499Project/database/readme.md

   - method = DELETE

-    summary: delete the user from the database, return to home page
+    summary: delete the user from the database, return success or err

-    description: This method require to login to this user before delete it.
-And, the *body* require user name, user password, user email
+    description: This method require most of information of this user before delete it.
+In the *body* require user name, user password, user email, all the information should match to delete it.